tobybear/faustfilters/README.md

 * The [faustpp] pre-processor (optional)

-The [LV2], [LADSPA] and [VST2] (vestige) headers are included in the [DPF] framework, which is integrated as a Git sub-module.
+The [CLAP], [LV2], [LADSPA], [VST]2 (vestige) and VST3 headers are included in the [DPF] framework, which is integrated as a Git sub-module.
 These need not be installed separately to build the software in the respective plug-in formats.

-`faustpp` is only needed to re-generate C++ source and headers files if the FAUST DSP source files in the `faust` directory are changed.
+`faustpp` and FAUST are only needed to re-generate C++ source and headers files if the FAUST DSP source files in the `faust` directory are changed.

 ## Author